 Before filing for bankruptcy, you should be aware of the major pros and cons associated with this debt solution.
 The most obvious advantage is that most of your debts are eliminated in bankruptcy.
 Alberta residents also enjoy peace after a bankruptcy is discharged because debt collectors can no longer hound you for debts written off in the bankruptcy process.

 On the other hand, a significant drawback to personal bankruptcy is that it negatively impacts your credit for around 7 years (and in some cases up to 14!).
 In fact, you will find it difficult to get new loans and other extensions of credit during those seven years if you file for bankruptcy.
 A bankruptcy will also leave you with very few personal belongings.
 For example, a bankruptcy only allows you to keep clothing and other basic items beyond the bare essentials if such things are necessary for employment.
 You will also have to surrender your car if it is worth more than $5,000.
 Other exemptions apply.
 Finally, filing for bankruptcy in Alberta does not eliminate all of your debt.
 You will still have to pay alimony, your mortgage and student loans if it has been less than seven years since you attended classes.

 Is There a Better Option?

-Many people file for bankruptcy too hastily and miss out on other debt solutions that are not nearly as destructive to their credit.
+Many people are filing for Bankruptcy in Alberta too hastily and miss out on other debt solutions that are not nearly as destructive to their credit.
 Fill out the debt relief form for more information about the options you have available to you.